 If you want to lose weight and typically snack on a candy bar or two, replacing that with a protein shake would help you lose weight over time.

 If you have an extremely low overall calorie intake, consuming protein powder might put you into a caloric surplus.
+Does whey protein make you gain weight?
+Only if the amount you consume is more calories than you burn off.

 Potential side effects of whey protein